-Honesty and Integrity
+1. Honesty and Integrity

 The highest quality of leadership is integrity.
-With no integrity, no actual success is conceivable, no matter the field of work/activity.
+With no integrity, no actual success is conceivable, no matter the field of work.
 Honesty and integrity are two vital elements that characterize a good leader.
 You wouldn’t expect your followers to be honest when you lack the qualities yourself.
 Leaders thrive when they remain steadfast to their values and central beliefs.

-You Must Be a Source of Inspiration
+3. You Must Be a Source of Inspiration

-Delegation and Empowerment
+4. Delegation and Empowerment

-If you proceed to micromanage your followers, this will build a lack of trust and more essentially, you might not be able to focus on vital issues the way you should.
+If you proceed to micromanage your followers, this will build a lack of trust, and more essentially, you might not be able to focus on vital issues the way you should.
 Assign responsibilities to your subordinates and measure how they execute them.
 Equip them with the tools and support they need to accomplish the objective and help them realize personal growth.

 Great leaders constantly have a vision and purpose.
 They do not merely envision the future themselves but regularly share their vision with their followers.
 Once their followers can view the bigger picture, they can be sure of where they are heading.
 A good leader works above and beyond and justifies why they are going in a particular direction to develop a defined but open plan of action to reach that goal.